netolobo/android-dev-portfolio/README.md

 ### 🗃️: Portfolio :

 ### Expense Control :
-Is an app I built to track my finances in a simply way, back that time I was looking for and app for tracking my finances but all the options available was to complicated.
+I developed an app to track my finances in a simple and intuitive way.
+At that time, I was searching for a finance tracking app, but all the available options were too complicated.
+Building this app not only helped me gain experience with SQLite database, date and number formatting, but also taught me how to internationalize currency, dates, times, and texts.
+The app is currently available in Portuguese, Spanish, and English.

 <div>
   <img src="https://play-lh.googleusercontent.com/s8UODpXUft4AgYo0-IroZo8wkt_iuUEcuiGM18difxjQAvtd5uum22EWYElupnn7OA=w5120-h2880-rw" width="330" height="640"/>&nbsp;